invisible-college/statebus/readme.md

 This implementation is great for prototyping.
 You can see a list of existing prototypes [here](https://invisible.college).
 We welcome contributions, and are excited to help you build your own Statebus applications.

 # Getting started
-Today we are going to make a basic message feed widget.
+Today we are going to make a basic social media feed, like facebook's wall.
 It's a public feed that anyone can post to.
 We hope you'll post a message on it - it's a guestbook for anyone who visits this tutorial!

 We've broken the tutorial into two parts: Making a client and Making a server.
 Most of the logic is in the client, because Statebus [collapses time and space](https://invisible.college).
 The server handles basic privacy and data filtering features.